Therapists for Veterans in Wisconsin

 +10

 Fully licensed and accepting new clients in NC, WI, and IA.
 LGBTQ-friendly therapist.
-Do you wish you could lessen the effects of emotional pain without having to relive it?
-Internal Family Sytems is an evidence-based, intrapsychic approach rooted in the multiplicity of mind, based in systems thinking, and a very psycho-spiritual (not religioous) approach.
-Using art & journal therapy, EFT & relaxation & meditation, we will work together to calm your mind and free parts of you that are frozen in time.
-I believe each of us have both a unique set of gifts and a world view shaped by past experiences and present circumstances.
-Let's get together and chat about how to quiet your mind and make your life more fulfilling.
+Do you want to neutralize effects of emotional trauma/pain without having to relive it?
+Internal Family Sytems is an evidence-based, psycho-spiritual approach, rooted in systems thinking which, together wIth Polyvagal somatic therapy, is a highly effective way to heal.
+Also offering art & journal therapy, EFT & relaxation & meditation, we will work together to calm your mind and free parts of you that are frozen in time.
+I believe each of us have both a unique set of gifts and a world view shaped by past experiences and present circumstance.
+I believe we each have both a unique set of gifts and a world view shaped by past experiences and present circumstances.
 As an evidence-based relaxation and meditaiton trainer, I am uniquely qualified to help you learn to cope with grief, anxiety, past trauma, women's issues, and vicarious trauma experienced by veterans and first responders.
 My approach is eclectic, using interventions from a broad base of solidly-grounded, accepted theoretical orientations, including Cognitive Processing Therapy, an evidence-based, brief modality for resolving PTSD symptoms.
 I see clcients for anxiety, trauma, life transitions, and women's issues.
 Through sessions together, I will collaborate with you to assist you in recognizing your individual strengths and strive to empower you with the self-awareness and self-confidence to pursue your dreams. i also practice Internal Family Systems, a means of healing PTSD without having to revisit the event. this is evidence based and rooted in both Attachment Theory and Family Systems Therapy.
 I take a person-centered, creative, non-judgmental approach to creating a safe space for counseling sessions, allowing you to unburden yourself and share your goals, while helping you to see how your uniquely shaded lenses of experience have color your perceptions.

 VirtualAvailable